pippobaudos/CodeDojos/RomanNumerals/readme.md

 Part I
 ===================
+**User Story**
+	As a user
+	Given a decimal number
-The Kata says you should write a function to convert from normal numbers to Roman Numerals: eg
+	I want to convert it to the Roman numerals

 <pre>
 *     1 --> I